-The accounting policies and methods of computation adopted in the preparation of the previous year's financial report are consistent with those adopted and disclosed in the entity's annual financial report for the financial year ended 31 December 2022.
+The accounting policies and methods of computation adopted in the preparation of the previous year's financial report are consistent with those adopted and disclosed in the entity's annual financial report for the financial year ended 31 December 2023.
+The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.